scientific-python/specs/spec-0010/index.md

 - Give credit to contributors.
 It’s a good idea to include contributions that are rarely captured by version control systems, e.g., issue and PR triage, thoughtful feedback via comments, community support work, etc.
+- Automate the release process to the fullest extent while adhering to the guiding principles mentioned above.

 ### Types of Changes

 - **Added**: New features.